AksharGoyal/Python-Projects/SimpleProjects/Hangman/README.md

 # Hangman

+The program is originally developed by [Kylie Ying](https://www.youtube.com/watch?v=8ext9G7xspg).
+Working on this program strengthen my concepts about random module and sets.

 Your favourite game Hangman is back!
 The program uses 2 files: hangman.py and words.py.
 words.py contains English words, with no punctuations, from which we pick a word and then start the game.
 The goal is to find the right alphabets that make the word before our man gets executed.